fesor/request-objects/README.md

 If you have some validation rules which depends of payload data, then you can handle it via validation groups.

-** Please note**: due some limitations in `Collection` constraint validator it is recommended to use `Callback` validator in tricky cases with dependencies on payload data.
-See [example](examples/Request/ContextDependingRequest.php) for details.
+**Please note**: due limitations in `Collection` constraint validator it is not so handy to use groups.
+ So instead it is recommended to use `Callback` validator in tricky cases with dependencies on payload data.
+ See [example](examples/Request/ContextDependingRequest.php) for details about problem.

 You may provide validation group by implementing `validationGroup` method: